-Government policy on everything from education to infrastructure, to immigration, will impact the numbers of skilled workers.
+Government policy on everything from education to infrastructure, to immigration, will impact the number of skilled workers.
 Companies using innovative approaches to attract and develop workers who can grow into skilled roles will help alleviate the shortfall.
-Investments in recruiting, training, and apprenticeships will further grow the numbers of skilled workers.
+Investments in recruiting, training, and apprenticeships will further grow the number of skilled workers.

 The best-performing FM providers have made these investments and are starting to address the skilled labor shortage.
 For immediate needs, companies can look to Facility Management providers to deliver skilled workers to help them deal with the skilled labor shortage.